-In Study 2, we review a small replication study that re-examines the the extent to which demand effects are driven by response biases and placebo effects.
-In this replication study, we manipulated demand characteristics in an experiment examining the effects of facial poses on self-reported emotion [i.e., facial feedback; Coles, Larsen, and Lench (2019); Coles, March, et al. (2022)].
-We then examined the extent to which the effect of facial poses was moderated by factors believed to underlie response biases (i.e., self-reported motivation and opportunity to adjust responses) and placebo effects (i.e., self-reported belief in facial feedback effects).
+In Study 2, we review a small replication study that re-examines the extent to which demand effects are driven by response biases and placebo effects.
+In this replication study, we manipulated demand characteristics in an experimental investigation of the effects of facial poses on self-reported emotion (i.e., facial feedback; Coles, Larsen, and Lench, 2019; Coles, March, et al., 2022).
+We then examined the extent to which happiness ratings were changed by factors believed to underlie response biases (i.e., self-reported motivation and opportunity to adjust responses) and placebo effects (i.e., self-reported belief in facial feedback effects).

 Study 1a

-Study 1a was designed to provide the first quantitative synthesis of strict experimental tests of demand effects, with a focus on the the direction, magnitude, and consistency of the effects.
+Study 1a was designed to provide the first quantitative synthesis of strict experimental tests of demand effects, with a focus on their direction, magnitude, and consistency.

 Methodology